tigerfarm/work/book/AndroidConversations/README.md

 Since I was using the Twilio CLI, I needed to add the Twilio token plugin.
 I thought that was only recommended, but it turns out to required.

-Based on my work to get find my token issue, I suggested a [documentation](https://www.twilio.com/docs/conversations/error-handling-diagnostics#android-logging-java) change from:
+Based on my work to get find the token issue, I suggested a [documentation](https://www.twilio.com/docs/conversations/error-handling-diagnostics#android-logging-java) change from:
 ````